-Our account/routing numbers (subnets) are identical to those funds in traditional banks and allow for the same functionality (e.g. the user crediting or debiting their deposit account on our system from an external bank via ACH).
+Our account/routing numbers (subnets) are identical to those found at traditional banks and allow for the same functionality (e.g. the user crediting or debiting their deposit account on our system from an external bank via ACH).
 Users simply need to provide their assigned account and routing number to their external bank or third party software.

-Accounts don't automatically come with subnets so that platforms have the ability to create close-looped systems.
+Accounts don't automatically come with subnets so that platforms have the ability to create closed-looped systems.
 By default, when subnets are created they are credit only (

 CREDIT) (i.e. incoming pulls will be denied).
 They can be changed to allow for credits and debits (